-Volage, a Loire Valley sparkling wine, is the creation of François-Xavier Chaillou, a longtime marketing executive for fine wines.
-Inspired by his love of rosé Champagne, Chaillou decided to create a high-quality, affordable sparkling rosé outside of the famous region.
+Volage sparkling wine is the creation of François-Xavier Chaillou, a longtime marketing executive for fine wines.
+Inspired by his love of pink Champagne, Chaillou decided to create a high-quality, affordable sparkling rosé outside of the famous region.
 He turned to one of France's most famous winemaking areas, the Loire Valley, in which there is an appellation strictly for traditional method sparkling wine called Crémant de Loire.

 Dorothy Gaiter and John Brecher, in an earlier article on Grape Collective, describe Volage as "full-flavored, with some roasted nuts and plenty of minerals, especially on the finish.
 Red berries, but mostly Dottie thought of blood oranges."
 They also noted, "You can taste the care: Hand-picked and made the way Champagne is made ... aged on the lees – dead yeast cells and other leftovers that just kind of hang around during fermentation and aging – for three years.
 Lees can add texture, flavor and a little weight to wines.
 This is a substantial bubbly, good with food."

-And with only three grams per liter of sugar, this dry and drinkable wine can be enjoyed on its own or at the table with everything, from roasted or grilled fish, to meats, vegetables, and cheeses.
-On a recent afternoon, we found out first-hand how wonderfully the wine goes with spicy Asian food.
+With only three grams per liter of sugar, this dry and drinkable wine can be enjoyed on its own or at the table with everything, from roasted or grilled fish, to meats, vegetables, and cheeses.
+And on a recent afternoon, we found out first-hand.
 Chaillou stopped by Grape Collective with a bottle of Volage and a flavorful sampling of Korean food: chicken wings glazed with a spicy sauce, scallion and seafood pancakes, and braised pork in a ginger sauce, an excellent pairing with the wine.

-During the feast, Chaillou and Lisa Denning chatted about how Volage can compete with the best Champagnes.
+During the feast, Chaillou and Lisa Denning chatted about how Volage can compete with the best of Champagne.

 Lisa Denning: Tell me a little bit about your background.